New York Financial Advisor Career

 Do I need a college degree to become a financial advisor in New York?

 No college degree is required to become a licensed financial advisor in New York.
 You must pass the Series 7 and Series 63 exams and be sponsored by a FINRA-registered broker-dealer.
 However, many NYC firms prefer candidates with bachelor's degrees in finance, economics, or business, especially for high-net-worth client roles.
-FATI connects candidates of all educational backgrounds with sponsoring firms throughout New York State.
+FATN connects candidates of all educational backgrounds with sponsoring firms throughout New York State.

 How much do financial advisors make in New York?